 You find information on the application procedure for international students here.

-Winter semester: April 1 - May 15
+Winter semester: April 1 - September 1

 Required Bachelor's degree:

 |Faculty 09: Chemistry, Pharmaceutical Sciences Geography and Geosciences|

 The accreditation of study programmes for Bachelor and Master Degrees constitutes as a precondition for the granting of state approval.